veersanghvi/esp32cam_cctv/README.md

 * [Intercom](#intercom) feature using mic and speaker on ESP and mic and speaker on user device browser.

 The ESP32 cannot support all of the features as it will run out of heap space.
 For better functionality and performance, use one of the new ESP32S3 camera boards, eg Freenove ESP32S3 Cam, ESP32S3 XIAO Sense, but avoid no-name boards marked `ESPS3 RE:1.0`

-***This is a complex app and some users are raising issues when the app reports a warning, but this is the app notifying the user that there is an problem with their setup, which only the user can fix.
-Be aware that some clone boards have different specs to the original, eg PSRAM size.
-Please only raise issues for actual bugs (ERR messages, unhandled library error or crash).
-Thanks.
-To suggest an improvement or enhancement use Discussions.***

 Changes up to version 10.6:
 * Stream to [NVR](#stream-to-nvr) using integration to RTSPServer library contributed by [@rjsachse](https://github.com/rjsachse).